jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2018/03/2018-03-30-semantic-diffusion.md

 <!--more-->

+This kind of phenomena is not just observed in words but onal in the purposes or mission of an organization...

 [add here Uncle Bob's statement of something "good" becomes popular...]

 [add here Dr. Kamibayashiyama statement regarding this...
 When Constantine converted to Christianity the other officials also converted to christianity.
 They called themselves Christians but inwardly they were not.]